 - Paper 2: Oral Component

-Each candidate from the group is given an opportunity to present a part of the project orally to a target audience and answer a question posed to the individual candidate.
+Each candidate from the group is given an opportunity to present a part of the project orally to an audience and answer a question posed to the individual candidate.
 The candidates will be assessed as individuals and as a group.
-Emphasis is placed on every candidate being able to display, individually, his ability to be clear and coherent in presenting his ideas and to address and engage an audience.
+Emphasis is placed on every candidate being able to display, individually, an ability to be clear and coherent in presenting ideas and to address and engage an audience.
 A group mark is given to recognise the group's ability to be organised and coherent throughout the oral presentation.